uwdata/arquero/docs/api/expressions.md

 4. `table.groupby(aq.range(0, 1))` - Use a column [range](index#range) helper
 5. `table.groupby({ colA: d => d.colA, colB: d => d.colB })` - Explicit table expressions

-Underneath the hood, ultimately all of these variants are grounded down to table expressions.
+Underneath the hood, all of these variants are grounded down to table expressions.

 ### <a id="aggregate-window-shorthands">Aggregate &amp; Window Shorthands</a>